JustSage/project-management/README.md

 4. The website can now be view from http://localhost:3000 or 3001.

 ## Technologies
+* Frameworks - Node.js, React.js
-* React - Frontend
+* Backend - based on Express.js
-* Express - Backend
+* Testing - Jest
-* Jest - Testing
+* Database - MongoDB

 ## Code Example
 * Server side using express: